Call Mon-Sun:

 Opioids and Pain Relievers

-Opioids can cause psychosis for some individuals because of their effects on neurotransmitters.
-Many people use opioids for long periods, which can lead to neurotoxicity and interaction with other drugs, potentially damaging brain cells and disrupting normal brain function.6 Opioid use can lead to the need for higher and higher doses, resulting in overdose.
+Opioids can cause psychosis for some individuals, thought due to their effects on neurotransmitters.
+Many people use opioids for long periods, which can lead to neurotoxicity and interaction with other drugs, potentially damaging brain cells and disrupting normal brain function.6

 The most common opioids and pain relievers that have been associated with psychotic symptoms are: